I walked with the urgency and excitement of an addict trying to get his fix.

 You can immerse yourself in movies, videos, or photos, and the experience is sometimes much better than reality.

-Well, now hold on to your pitchforks.
-I’ll explain.
+Well, now you’re holding your pitchforks.
+Let me explain.

 My wife and I recently attended my daughter’s choir performance.
-It was a packed space, and I found myself sitting in the last row in front of a friend who was 6 feet taller than me.
-I had to crane my neck constantly to spot my daughter on stage, but when I recorded the performance with 5x zoom and later watched the video at home on the Vision Pro, my tech bro came in handy.
+It was a packed space, and I found myself sitting in the last row in front of a friend who was six feet taller than me.
+I had to crane my neck constantly to spot my daughter on stage, but when I recorded the performance with five times zoom and later watched the video at home on the Vision Pro, my tech bro conveniently came through.
 I captured every nuance of the performance—the nervous laughter, quick glances at friends, and of course, the magical voice.

-On the other hand, when watching a video or movie, I can’t lean over to my spouse or partner and whisper creepy comments or ask stupid questions in horror movies like, “Why isn’t she calling 911?”
+On the other hand, when watching a video or movie, I can’t lean over to my spouse or partner to whisper creepy comments or ask dumb questions in horror movies like, “Why isn’t she calling 911?”

-With the Vision Pro, you’re alone in emotional dramas, alone with your creepy comments, and you’re alone as a fool laughing at jokes that others around you can’t experience.
+With the Vision Pro, you are alone in emotional dramas, alone with your creepy comments, and you are alone as a fool laughing at jokes that others around you can’t experience.
 Also, the current app store is comically lacking in apps without Netflix, YouTube, or Sling TV.
 This will clearly be remedied over time.

-In terms of sharing, you also can’t share the Vision Pro experience with everyone around you due to the inappropriate guest experience and the burden.
-You’ll soon realize that while you think you can record what it’s like to watch a movie and share a video with someone, making a movie recording is not allowed on the Vision Pro.
-In fact, when you try to record, it turns the movie into the most confusing dark screen possible.
+In terms of sharing, you also can’t share the Vision Pro experience with everyone around you due to the inappropriate guest experience and the fact that you can’t record a movie to share with someone.
+You’ll soon find out that making a movie recording is not allowed on the Vision Pro, as it turns the movie into the most confusing dark screen possible when you try to record.

 For me, it’s a big no as a consumption/bathroom device, with other hardware limitations like carrying an iPhone everywhere like a battery.